 Meirick, P. C., Sims, J. D., Gilchrist, E. S., & Croucher, S. M. (2009).
 All the children are above average: Parents’ perceptions of education and materialism as media effects on their own and other children.
 Mass Communication and Society, 12, 217-237.

-Rodríguez, C. (in press for 2011) Disrupting violence: Armed conflict and citizens’ media in colombia.
+Rodríguez, C. (2011) Citizens' media against armed conflict: Disrupting violence in Colombia.
 Minneapolis, MN: University of Minnesota Press.

 Rodríguez, C., Kidd, D., & Stein, L. (eds.).
 (2010).
 Creating new communication spaces.
 Volume I of Making our media: Global initiatives toward a democratic public sphere.
 Cresskill, NJ:Euricom Monographs, Hampton Press.